-UseOffset - Switches the feature on/off (Default = false)
+UseOffset - Switches the feature on/off (Default = false).

-OffsetUseBalance - Switches between percentage of balance or a fixed value that the offset uses to trigger the trade.
+OffsetUseBalance - Switches between percentage of balance (false) or a fixed value (true) that the offset uses to trigger the trade.
 (Default = false)

 OffsetPercent - % of balance that the offset trade is triggered, variable 0.0-1.0.
 (Default = 0.1 which is 10% of current balance).
+Used if OffsetUseBalance is set to true.

-OffsetValue - value in money that the offset trade is triggered (fixed) (Default = 500)
+OffsetValue - value in money that the offset trade is triggered for (fixed) (Default = 500).
+Used if OffsetUseBalance is set to false.

 OffsetTotalLots- the offset trade is equal in size to the open trades if this is 0 or open trades plus OffsetTotalLots if this is greater than 0.
+If you for example have a total of 1.5 lots open and this is set to 1 you will open 2.5 lots in the opposite direction.

 OffsetTrailingPips - the offset trade will be moved to breakeven as soon as this value is achieved.
 This gives you the ability to control when the offset is set to break even in case the price is moving sideways around your offset entry price.

-UseOffsetTime - switches the timed countdown on/off, this puts a countdown limit on the offset trade, when expired it will close all open trades in the basket for the pair.
-(Default = 168 (1 week)).
+UseOffsetTime - switches the timed countdown on/off.
+This puts a countdown limit on the offset trade.
+When expired it will close all open trades in the basket for the pair, including the first positions opened before the offset started.
+(Default = false).

-OffsetTime - countdown timer in hours, default is 168, when it gets to 0 it will close all open trades in this symbol.
+OffsetTime - countdown timer in hours, default is 168 (1 week), when it gets to 0 it will close all open trades in this symbol.
+This is used if UseOffsetTime is set to true.

-OffsetStopLoss - this is the initial s/l value of the offset trade, the EA automatically moves this to the OffsetTrailingPips level at the earliest opportunity.
+OffsetStopLoss - this is the initial s/l value of the offset trade.
+The EA automatically moves this to the OffsetTrailingPips level at the earliest opportunity.
 Be careful not to place this too close to the current price.

 OffsetAttempts - this is the number of times the offset trade is attempted before it gives up and closes all the open trades in this symbol.
 (Default = 5).
 For example, the market may begin to move sideways when the Offset is active and may open and close many times, this may tie up money for potentially a long time and you may wish to cut your losses and start over.